Portugal hopes new boss at BES marks fresh start for troubled bank

 STAKE SALE

-BES shares, which have lost over half of their value in the past month, closed 7.48 percent lower at 0.4450 euros on Monday, but the broader market in Lisbon rose, including Portugal Telecom, up 1.963 percent off all-time lows hit last week.
+BES shares, which have lost over half of their value in the past month, slumped more than 8 percent on Monday to 0.44 euros, but the broader market in Lisbon was higher, including Portugal Telecom that rose 3.3 percent off its all-time lows hit last week.

-As part of the family's moves to loosen its grip on BES, Espirito Santo Financial Group (ESFG) - the bank's main shareholder - said after markets closed on Monday that it had sold a 4.99 percent stake at 0.34 euros a share.
-That reduced its holding in the bank to 20.1 percent.
+As part of the family's moves to loosen its grip on BES, Espirito Santo Financial Group (ESFG) - the bank's main shareholder - said on Monday it had sold a 4.99 percent stake, which reduced its holding in the bank to 20.1 percent.
+It did not say to whom it had sold the stake.

 ESFG is part of the business empire of the Espirito Santo family - a vast conglomerate with holdings in banks, hotels and healthcare - which founded BES, the country's largest listed bank by assets.